Gajamjyothsna/AsteriodsARProject/README.md

 # AsteriodsARProject
 This is an Asteroids AR Project.
 In this game, players will be in an outer space scene, protecting Earth from incoming asteroids and UFO saucers.
-Players can earn points andystery prizes for destroying them.
+Players can earn points and mystery prizes for destroying them.

 ## **Game Objective**
  The objective of the game is to destroy the asteroids and UFOs.
 Shooting a large asteroid breaks the asteroid into two medium sized asteroids.
 Shooting one of those pieces breaks it into two small asteroids.